 Guy's Trust supports projects that reflect Guy's interests, passions and personality, creating educational opportunities for disadvantaged young people in developing countries, particularly places with which he had a special connection.

 Watch a short film about Guy's Trust

-Since Guy’s Trust was founded in 2012, we have raised over £500,000 and have built, equipped and staffed three Early Childhood Development Centres (ECDCs) and a library, renovated and stocked a second library and rebuilt a school destroyed in the 2015 earthquakes in Nepal; built four primary schools and a library in Cambodia and funded 29 marine conservations internships for academically gifted students in Indonesia.
+Since Guy's Trust was founded in 2012, we have raised over £900,000 and have built, equipped and staffed three Early Childhood Development Centres (ECDCs) and two libraries, renovated and stocked a third library and rebuilt a school destroyed in the 2015 earthquakes in Nepal; built five primary schools and a library in Cambodia and funded 33 marine conservations internships for academically gifted students in Indonesia.

 Guy's Trust has eight trustees and is run entirely by volunteers with very few administrative costs.